 If you are looking to grow your business, considering a business exit in the next five years, or just want to preserve and grow your wealth, we are happy to talk.
 The conversation is no obligation and we may be able to help you, either directly or by introducing you to someone in our network.

-To learn more, please visit my calendar online at Calendly or email me at Randall.Watsek@RaymondJames.com for a no obligation consultation.
+To learn more, you can schedule a meeting with me here.
 The earlier you start planning, the better prepared you'll be.